openmls/openmls/book/src/user_manual/migration.md

 source intact for verification and rollback, tolerates interruption even without a transactional store, and makes cleanup a simple discard.
-If the store itself cannot be swapped (e.g. it shares a database with other application data), migrate into a fresh table set or namespace within it and swap that instead of overwriting.
+If the store itself cannot be swapped (e.g. it shares a database with other application data), it is better to migrate into a fresh table set or namespace within it, and swap that instead of overwriting.

 ## Performing the migration

-For each group, export it with the previous version's API, bridge the bundle through `serde`, and store it with the current version:
+For each group, the migration is performed by exporting it using the previous version's API, then bridging the bundle through `serde`, and storing it with the current version:

 ```rust,no_run,noplayground
 {{#include ../../../compat_tests/tests/test_migration.rs:migration}}
 ```

-Then run this once per group.
+This migration flow should be performed once per group.
 Afterwards the group can be loaded normally with the current-version `MlsGroup::load`.

-Run this within a single storage transaction and observe the invariants in [Requirements](#requirements) above; queued proposals and a pending commit are migrated along with the rest of the group state.
+Groups should be migrated this within a single storage transaction, observing the invariants in [Requirements](#requirements) above. **NOTE**: queued proposals and pending commits are migrated along with the rest of the group state.

 ## What is not migrated

-The migration bundle carries the group and all group-associated data OpenMLS owns — group state, queued proposals, a pending commit, and the group's encryption key pairs.
-Application-managed material that OpenMLS does *not* own — signature key pairs, PSKs, and published key packages — is not group-scoped and is not part of the bundle.
-If you keep it in the same store, migrate it separately with the same read → bridge → write pattern over the ids your application tracks.
+The migration bundle carries the group and all group-associated data OpenMLS owns — group state, queued proposals, a pending commit if stored, and the group's encryption key pairs.
+Application-managed material that OpenMLS does *not* own — signature key pairs, PSKs, and key packages — is not group-scoped, and is not part of the migration bundle.
+If you keep this data in the same store, migrate it separately with the same read → bridge → write pattern over the ids that your application tracks.

 ### Migrating data that is managed by the application

-All three cases below use only existing public APIs.
+All three cases below use the existing public storage APIs.
 Each takes a value (or its id) from the previous version and produces the current-version equivalent in the new store.